GloriEvo/GloriEvo/README.md

-Old main account, will revamp when I have motivation for that.
+Old main account, will revamp when I have motivation